MichaByte/MichaByte/README.md

 *I commissioned this beautiful art of my cats from [@TheColorfulKayak](https://www.instagram.com/TheColorfulKayak/)*

-I think JS should be illegal 99% of the time.
+I think JS should be illegal 99% of the time (TS is the GOAT!)
 3D printing is awesome.
 I want to learn low level development.
 Linux > macOS > Windows (for programming at least)

 Skills: TS / Svelte / SvelteKit // TailwindCSS // Python / FastAPI // Godot